The-Jonsey/streamdeckd/README.md

 ### Installation

 As this uses the [Elgato Stream Deck Library](https://www.npmjs.com/package/elgato-stream-deck), you will need to follow
-the installation process for that, which includes setting up allowing node to access the streamdeck via udev, to set this up:
+the installation process for that, which includes setting up allowing node to access the streamdeck via udev. to set this up:

 - create the file `/etc/udev/rules.d/50-elgato.rules` with the following config
 ```